Alternative Careers for Librarians

 Librarians may be well-suited for a career as a database administrator because of the shared focus on organizing information.
 As a database administrator, you will utilize computer software to establish an electronic filing system for an organization's records.
 Your job duties will include maintaining the integrity and security of records, ensuring employees can access them as needed, and performing updates on the system.
 Database administrators primarily work in the computer systems design industry and will need a bachelor's degree.

 Individuals working as librarians may also want to consider a career as a health educator since both positions involve working with the public.
 Health educators' primary focus is working within a community to promote healthier lifestyles.
 They do so by determining the needs of the community, creating and implementing educational programs, and assisting residents with obtaining the services they need.
 Health educators may work for government or healthcare organizations and must have a bachelor's degree.

 Those librarians who want to remain working in library science, but wish to have more part time opportunities, might consider a job as a library technician.
-In addition, the outlook for this career is brighter than that of librarians, which was predicted at 2% growth by the BLS from 2014-2024.
 As a library technician, your role will be to support the librarian with various tasks, such as interacting with patrons to find and check out materials, organizing materials, and assisting with special events, such as children's programs or adult education classes.
 Library technicians can work in public or school libraries with a postsecondary certificate or associate's degree.